 - Flyers – Flyers typically have a shorter lifespan than brochures.
 This is because they are used to spread the word about special promotions with an upcoming deadline whereas brochures are often used for longer periods of time.
 Flyers are also a less expensive print marketing format as these printed ads usually end up on doors, under windshield wipers, or in gift bags.
 Flyers are usually between 70 and 80lb. uncoated or matte paper.

 Now, that you know what to consider when developing your print marketing materials, you can make more educated choices about your marketing collateral.
-If you need help taking your print marketing to the next level, call the print marketing experts at Ballantine.
+If you need help developing creative paper marketing pieces or for any other direct marketing ideas, call the print marketing experts at Ballantine.
 We can help you develop a creative design and help choose the right printing materials for your ads.
-Contact us today to learn more about our print marketing services.
+Contact us today to learn more about our print marketing strategies & services!